min-nguyen/quant-ana-rs/resources/glossary.md

 ---

+### 4. **Hybrid Securities**
+- Combine characteristics of both equity and debt securities.
+- Key Features:
+  - Offer flexibility in risk and return.
+  - Can be converted or prioritized depending on terms.
+- Examples:
+  - **Convertible Bonds**: Bonds that can be converted into equity shares.
+  - **Preferred Shares**: Hybrid securities offering fixed dividends and seniority over common stock in liquidation.

+---

 ### 3. **Derivatives**
 - Financial contracts whose value is derived from an underlying asset or benchmark.
 - Key Features: